tofnoob/tofnoob.github.io/weapons/nola.md

 ## Tip 3

 After 10 seconds of using the above Sonic Skyrider in the Overworld, run into any non-boss enemy to instantly execute it!

+## Tip 4

+When riding the bike after holding right click, press Jump and you'll get a small speed boost!
+This can be useful in the Overworld and in Join Ops etc.